Prehistoric Britain: First trace of human settlement at Happisburgh

-There is evidence from bones and flint tools found in coastal deposits near Happisburgh in Norfolk and Pakefield in Suffolk that a species of Homo was present in what is now Britain at least 814,000 years ago.
-At this time, Southern and Eastern Britain were linked to continental Europe by a wide land bridge (Doggerland) allowing humans to move freely.
-The species itself lived before the ancestors of Neanderthals split from the ancestors of Homo sapiens 600,000 years ago.
-The current position of the English Channel was a large river flowing westwards and fed by tributaries that later became the Thames and Seine.
 Reconstructing this ancient environment has provided clues to the route first visitors took to arrive at what was then a peninsula of the Eurasian continent.
 Archaeologists have found a string of early sites located close to the route of a now lost watercourse named the Bytham River which indicate that it was exploited as the earliest route west into Britain.

+Settlement at Pakefield

+Chronologically, the next evidence of human occupation is at Pakefield on the outskirts of Lowestoft in Suffolk 48 km south of Happisburgh.
+They were in the lower Bytham river, and not the Thames which had now moved further south.
+Pakefield had mild winters and warm summers with average July temperatures of between 18 and 23 C. There were wet winters and drier summers.
+Animal bones found in the area include those of rhinos, hippos, extinct elephants, giant deer, hyaenas, lions, and sabre-toothed cats.

 Sites such as Boxgrove in Sussex illustrate the later arrival in the archaeological record of an archaic Homo species called Homo heidelbergensis around 500,000 years ago.
 These early peoples made Acheulean flint tools (hand axes) and hunted the large native mammals of the period.
 One hypothesis is that they drove elephants, rhinoceroses and hippopotamuses over the tops of cliffs or into bogs to more easily kill them.

-The extreme cold of the following Anglian Stage is likely to have driven humans out of Britain altogether and the region does not appear to have been occupied again until the ice receded during the Hoxnian Stage.
-This warmer time period lasted from around 424,000 until 374,000 years ago and saw the Clactonian flint tool industry develop at sites such as Swanscombe in Kent.
+The extreme cold of the following Anglian Stage was previously thought to have driven humans out of Britain altogether, with the region not being occupied again until the ice receded during the succeeding Hoxnian Stage.
+The discovery of sharp, unworn stone tools sandwiched between two Anglian sediment layers at Chequer's Wood and Old Park in Kent, however, suggests at least some human populations visited Britain during this ice age, although probably not when glaciers reached their southern limit 65 km north of Old Park.
+The warmer Hoxnian Stage period lasted from around 424,000 until 374,000 years ago and saw the Clactonian flint tool industry develop at sites such as Swanscombe in Kent.
 The period has produced a rich and widespread distribution of sites by Palaeolithic standards, although uncertainty over the relationship between the Clactonian and Acheulean industries is still unresolved.

 Britain was populated only intermittently, and even during periods of occupation may have reproduced below replacement level and needed immigration from elsewhere to maintain numbers.
 According to Paul Pettitt and Mark White: